 Despite relying on full-time faculty at higher proportions than the national average, early childhood post-secondary degree programs report the need for more full-time faculty.
 To facilitate improvements in program offerings, and enable degree programs to engage in reorganization or restructuring, CSCCE recommends establishing and funding an in-service academy with well-articulated expectations for individual faculty professional development and program improvement.
 Additionally, ensure that early childhood workforce data systems are coordinated to provide information about the early childhood workforce and the professionals and systems designed to support them.

-Consistent with the goals of the Buffett Institute’s Early Childhood Workforce Development Program, these recommendations will help establish a strong preparation system for Nebraska’s early childhood teachers and administrators.
+Consistent with the goals of the Buffett Institute’s Elevating the Early Childhood Workforce program, these recommendations will help establish a strong preparation system for Nebraska’s early childhood teachers and administrators.
 The Buffett Institute plans to work closely with institutions of higher education, state agencies, and other stakeholders to develop specific action steps for Nebraska in these and related areas.

 Camilli, G., Vargas, S., Ryan, S., & Barnett, W. S. (2010) Meta-analysis of the effects of early education interventions on cognitive and social development.
 Teachers College Record, 112 (3), 579-620.